Tonywuhk/realai.org/coins.md

 There are [dozens of](https://www.cryptocoincharts.info/markets/info) of cryptocurrency exchanges.
 On 7-8 May 2017, San Francisco-based [Kraken](https://www.kraken.com/) and Delaware-based [Poloniex](https://poloniex.com/) experienced DDoS attacks during which a large Ethereum sell order caused many leveraged positions to be liquidated.
 The Cointelegraph [reported on 15 May 2017](https://cointelegraph.com/news/bitcoin-exchanges-kraken-poloniex-to-be-scrutinized-for-possible-insider-trading-manipulation) that these exchanges were being scrutinized by a law firm.

 Prices of the same coin can vary widely on different exchanges.
+The discrepancy can be easily seen on [an OKCoin comparison page](https://www.okcoin.com/marketList.html) for BTC and LTC.
+There are good reasons for this apparent lack of arbitrage.
 For example, between April and May 2017, Crypto/USD pairs [went from premium to discount](https://medium.com/@Austerity_Sucks/why-bitfinex-went-from-a-premium-in-its-crypto-usd-pairs-to-now-a-significant-discount-e7be193d7cb0) on Bitfinex, an exchange that was [hacked in August 2016](https://en.wikipedia.org/wiki/Bitfinex_hack).

 ## Initial Coin Offerings